Reviews You Can Rely On

 Credit: Ross Patton

-Since most of these external drives are built around platforms supported by different PCs, you'll most likely have faster actual times on a Windows platform than a Mac.
+Since most of these external drives are built around platforms supported by different PCs, you'll likely have faster actual times on a Windows platform than a Mac.

 Convenience